High Line: Projects in other cities

-In popular culture
+Popular culture

-The line has been depicted in a variety of media before its redevelopment.
+The line was depicted in a variety of media before its redevelopment.
 The 1979 film Manhattan includes a shot of the High Line as director and star Woody Allen speaks the first line: "Chapter One.
 He adored New York City."
 Director Zbigniew Rybczyński shot the music video for Art of Noise's single, "Close (to the Edit)" on the line in 1984.

 In 2001 (two years after the formation of the Friends of the High Line), photographer Joel Sternfeld documented the High Line's flora and dilapidation in his book, Walking the High Line.
 The book also contains essays by writer Adam Gopnik and historian John R. Stilgoe.
 Sternfeld's work was regularly discussed and exhibited during the 2000s as the rehabilitation project developed.
 Alan Weisman's 2007 book, The World Without Us, cites the High Line as an example of the reappearance of the wild in an abandoned area.
 Kinetics & One Love's 2009 song, "The High Line", uses the line (before its conversion to a park) as an example of nature's reclamation of man-made structures.

 A number of films and television programs have utilized the High Line since the park opened.
 In 2011, the television series Louie used it as a setting for one of the title character's dates.
-Other works with scenes on the High Line since its conversion include The Simpsons' 2012 episode "Moonshine River" and the 2012 film, What Maisie Knew.
+Other works with scenes on the High Line since its conversion include The Simpsons' 2012 episode "Moonshine River" and the 2012 film What Maisie Knew.